All Episodes

 So you like those special beers.

-You know, if you're old and you know have to watch a weight like me, you don't have that luxury.
+You know, if you're old and, you know, have to watch a weight like me, you don't have that light beer.

 By the way, and all these companies have this.

-That's why I'm in favor of of literally moving, you know, HR departments out of the way and just putting in the golden rule saying if you if you apply this to how you deal with people, you're gonna be okay.
+That's why I'm in favor of literally moving HR departments out of the way and just putting in the golden rule saying if you apply this to how you deal with people, you're going to be okay.

 The best shooters in the world do this all the time.